 Incisions are made in areas that minimize visible scarring.
 The standard incisions that are used are periareolar (around the areola), inframammary (lower breast folds) and transaxillary (arm pits).
-Incisions are based on the type of breast implant being used, what size implant is being used and the anatomy of the patient.
+Incisions are based on the type of breast implant being used, what size implant is being used, and the anatomy of the patient.
 Saline filled or silicone gel implants may be surgically implanted either above or below the chest muscle or below the chest muscle fascia.
-The method for inserting and positioning breast implants depends on the type of implant chosen, your body type and the degree of enlargement desired by the patient.
-Implants have various sizes, profiles and shapes to meet the individual needs of each woman.
-Once the implants are placed, the incisions will be closed with layered sutures in the breast tissue and with sutures.
+The method for inserting and positioning breast implants depends on the type of implant chosen, body type, and the degree of enlargement desired by the patient.
+Implants have various sizes, profiles, and shapes to meet the individual needs of each woman.
+Once the implants are placed, the incisions will be closed with layered sutures in the breast tissue.
 Skin adhesive or surgical tape may also be used to close the skin.

 Breast augmentation surgery takes a hour to one and a half hours.
 Patients will go home the same day of surgery.

 There are always risks with any type of surgery.
 The possible breast augmentation surgery risks include: